Know More About The Zika Virus.

 * Use mosquito nets and natural mosquito repellents while sleeping, especially during the day.

 There is no vaccine or treatment for the Zika virus currently.
 The symptoms are usually manageable and can be treated with common flu medication, rest, and plenty of fluids.
 The best way to prevent Zika is to avoid mosquito bites.
-People who are travelling to affected cities should take protective measures to prevent mosquito bites in the day.
+People who are traveling to affected cities should take protective measures to prevent mosquito bites during the day.